-Parties spend significant time (and costs) agreeing the terms of construction contracts.
-But only when a contract is correctly executed and dated will those agreed terms come into effect and a party be able to enforce its rights.
-Failing to execute contracts correctly can have significant consequences.
-It can create uncertainty as to the correct contracting parties and the enforceability of the rights under the contract.
+Agreeing the terms of construction contracts takes time and money.
+Only when a contract is correctly executed and dated will those agreed terms come into effect and a party be able to enforce its rights.
+Poor execution of contracts can create uncertainty as to the correct contracting parties and the enforceability of the rights under the contract, with significant consequences.

-Executing a construction contract is usually straightforward.
-The top tips below should help to ensure your contract is correctly executed and enforceable.
+The tips below should help to ensure your contract is correctly executed and enforceable.